Berliner Tageblatt: History

 The Berliner Tageblatt was first published by Rudolf Mosse as an advertising paper on 1 January 1872, but developed into a liberal newspaper.

+During World War I, the Berliner Tageblatt published disinformation on April 19, 1915, regarding the alleged use of gas by British forces.
+This was part of a broader German propaganda effort to accuse the Allies of employing chemical weapons, thereby deflecting attention from their own plans to use poison gas in the upcoming attack at Ypres.
 On 5 January 1919 the office of the newspaper was briefly occupied by Freikorps soldiers in the German Revolution.
 By 1920, the BT had achieved a daily circulation of about 245,000.

 Prior to the National Socialist administration taking office on 30 January 1933, the newspaper was particularly critical and hostile to their program.
 On 3 March 1933, after the Reichstag fire, Rudolf Mosse's son-in-law, Hans Lachmann-Mosse, the publisher, dismissed editor in chief Theodor Wolff because of his criticism of the Nazi government and his Jewish ancestry.
 Wolff by then fled to the Tyrol in Austria by plane.

 After 1933, the National Socialist government took control of the newspaper (the Gleichschaltung).
 However, in September 1933, special permission was granted by Propaganda Minister Joseph Goebbels to release the paper from any obligation to reprint Nazi propaganda in order to help portray an image of a free German press internationally.
 Due to this assurance, their respected foreign correspondent Paul Scheffer became editor on 1 April 1934.
 He had been the first foreign journalist to be refused a re-entry permit into the Soviet Union in 1929 for his critical reporting on the five-year plan and prophecy of famine in Ukraine.

 For almost two years, Scheffer surrounded himself by independently minded university graduates such as Margaret Boveri.
 She wrote in 1960 that Scheffer "was hated from the beginning by leading people of the Propaganda Ministry, and it was only because of his excellent foreign connections that he was not relieved of his position in the early years of the regime".
 Scheffer's position eventually became untenable, and he resigned on 31 December 1936.

 The paper was finally shut down by the Nazi authorities on 31 January 1939.